ChickenProp/chickenprop.github.com/drafts/uk-self-assessment.md

 <a href="/images/uk-self-assessment/07.01-fixed-deductions.png"><img src="/images/uk-self-assessment/07.01-fixed-deductions.png" style="max-width: 100%" alt="screenshot"></a>

 Based on the (long) help text, this seems to be "people in certain jobs and industries get to put specific numbers here, regardless of what their actual expenses were".
 (But they can choose to instead put their actual expenses in another box.)
-But if you're a "uniformed airline or helicoptor pilot, co-pilot, flight deck crew or cabin crew", you get a *different* box to put specific numbers in.
+But if you're "a uniformed airline or helicoptor pilot, co-pilot, flight deck crew or cabin crew", you get a *different* box to put specific numbers in.

 <a href="/images/uk-self-assessment/07.02-airline.png"><img src="/images/uk-self-assessment/07.02-airline.png" style="max-width: 100%" alt="screenshot"></a>